POTW: Chippewa Lake Amusement Park

 POTW: Meyer Dairy

-March 31, 2010 at 10:35 pmThis week I went through an old dairy in Cleveland.
+April 1, 2010 at 5:35 amThis week I went through an old dairy in Cleveland.
 Don't have any background information on the company.
 The picture this week is from looking up through some stairs.
 I fully intended to capture it at the angle I did, although looking at it now it may have looked better if I was looking straight up.
 Also did a couple more tests with enfuse.
 Still need to get used to it.
 For example this image was from 9 separate images, but the outside is brighter than I wanted.
 There may be some way to fix that but I couldn't find the setting that does.

 This week I'll be at anime punch doing a couple photo shoots and just general convention type pictures.